lanimall/webMethods-devops-provisioning/README.md

  giving you essentially the ability to recreate this IS Stateful environment anywhere you wish (anywhere you have access to your central repository that is)

+To test these advantage, you have both started these environment, try to perform a cleanup (see "Cleaning Up" below) and re-run the docker-compose command above.

+You'll notice that for the case of "Full Native Docker Build", it will take just a few seconds to create all instances and start.
+But for the "Managed Command Central dynamic provisioning", it will re-do all the same work...leading to the same long start-up time.

 ### Private registry for the Full "native docker build"